Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Introduction

-The $D$-invariance property is nothing but the gap-free property above but for a higher-dimensional submanifold, $D$-invariance does not mean the Taylorian property and the set $D_{X,\BS{a}}^{\phi,d}$ of higher order tangents depends upon the local parametrisation $\BS{\Phi}$.
-Still we have the following. \\
+For a higher-dimensional submanifold, however, $D$-invariance does not mean the Taylorian property and the set $D_{\BS{a}}^{\varphi,d}$ of higher order tangents depends upon the local parametrisation $\BS{\Phi}$ as we will see in Example \ref{EXAdifference}.